Knightfatih/Knightfatih/README.md

-# Hi there, I'm Fatih and I'm a Game Developer 👋
+# Hi there, I'm Fatih 👋

+**`Game Developer`**

+I studied Games Design and Development major, where I acquired a solid foundation in game design principles, game programming, and interactive storytelling.
+Throughout my coursework, I focused on designing and implementing game mechanics, creating interactive narratives, and utilising popular game engines like Unity and Unreal Engine.

 - 🔭 I’m currently working on two projects: <br>
   Upgrading Space Explorer to the latest version of DOTS. <br>